Wood Ducks Rebound Through Conservation

 In the eyes of many, there are few North American game birds more beautiful than the wood duck.
 It has graced duck stamps many times, is featured in highly coveted outdoor art while their feathers are highly sought after by fly fisherman and outdoor enthusiasts.
 Also known for its wonder table fare, the male wood duck is easily identifiable with his iridescent green and purple head, white line extending from the bill and to his crest and red eyes.
 And thanks to sportsmen and women everywhere, the wood duck has once again achieve population levels that allow current generations to marvel at its beauty.

-On Saturday, September 27, 2008, millions of Americans will celebrate the success of the wood turkey and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
+Every years, on September 27, millions of Americans will celebrate the success of the wood turkey and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
 National Hunting and Fishing Day began after a presidential proclamation in 1972 that sets aside the fourth Saturday of each September for the event.
 Since then, national, regional, state and local organizations have staged thousands of open house hunting- and fishing-related events everywhere from shooting ranges to suburban frog ponds, providing millions of Americans with a chance to experience, understand and appreciate traditional outdoor sports.

 The careful wood duck conservation efforts of the past have given millions of people the thrill of hearing the duck call to its young across the distance, to view it in its natural habitat and to restore its population to huntable populations.
 Conservation groups, sportsmen and women and wildlife watchers alike are all stakeholders in the future of the wood duck, to ensure that the wood duck nest in our trees (or boxes) and swims in our marshes and ponds long enough for future generations to see.